 Reporting to the CEO, the DoO is responsible for the estates strategy for the Trust.
-In respect of health and safety, the DoO will:
+In respect of health, safety and welfare , the DoO will:

-- ensure that estates arrangements and procedures comply with broader Trust policy and legislative requirements; - in conjunction with the CFO review asset management plans for Trust buildings to ensure their ongoing safe condition and compliance; - provide via the Every system a means of staff reporting dangerous defects in premises; - provide via the Every system a means for premises staff to maintain the safety of premises by assisting them in planning and managing ongoing buildings compliance; - working with the school's H&S staff, ensure that any safety-related statutory returns required by the HSE or DfE are completed as required; - ensure Trust funded, SCA funds and organised projects will comply with legislative requirements; and - work alongside establishment Senior Leaders to ensure that Emergency Planning/Business Continuity Plans are in place.
+- ensure that estates arrangements and procedures comply with broader Trust policy and legislative requirements; - review, in conjunction with the CFO, asset management plans for Trust buildings to ensure their ongoing safe condition and compliance; - provide via the Trust's compliance Every system a means of staff reporting dangerous defects in premises; - provide via the Trust's compliance Every system a means for premises staff to maintain the safety of premises by assisting them in planning and managing ongoing buildings compliance; - working with the school's lead staff, ensure that any safety-related statutory returns required by the Health and Safety Executive (HSE) or DfE are completed as required; - ensure Trust funded, school condition allocation funds and organised projects will comply with legislative requirements; and - work alongside establishment senior leaders to ensure that emergency planning/business Continuity Plans are in place.